-Tour cost includes: All local travel, all meals, all hotels, and all entry fees to events/museums from March 27th to April 3rd
+Tour cost includes: Local travel, all meals, all hotels, and all entry fees to events/museums from March 29th to April 6th

 Tour cost does not include: Airfare to Shanghai Pudong International Airport and from Hangzhou Xiaoshan International Airport, visas, immunizations, traveler’s medical insurance, and tips are not included.
 We’re happy to advise you in booking your flights to China and procuring your visa.

 Physical demands: Travel in rural areas is physically demanding.
 Guests should be prepared for hiking and occasional rough terrain.
 If you are unable to hike due to joint, blood pressure, balance issues, or a fear of insects, please be aware that this may limit your experience on the tour.